skokielibrary/spl-content/_content/mick/services--computers-wifi.markdown

 ###Wireless Printing
 - Visit Skokie Public Library's PrintSpot webpage to send print jobs to the Library's printers from a laptop connected to the Library's wireless network or from any computer outside of the Library with an Internet connection.
 - The cost for black and white printing is 10¢ per page.
-Color printing is currently not available through PrintSpot.
+Color printing is currently not available.
-- Print jobs can be retrieved at the Print Release Stations found in the Library's Computer Commons (second floor).
+- Print jobs can be retrieved at the Print Release Stations found in Computer Commons (second floor).
 - Unclaimed print jobs will be deleted four hours after they are sent.
-- If you plan to use wireless printing on a regular basis, print from a mobile device, or print webpages that require a login, you must download and install the PrintWhere driver.
+- If you plan to use wireless printing on a regular basis, print from a mobile device, or print webpages that require a login, we recommned you download and install the [PrintWhere driver](http://www.printeron.com/services-support/downloads.html).
 - To print an email message or attachment from a mobile device forward your email to [skokie-adultservices@printspots.com](skokie-adultservices@printspots.com).
 You will be sent a confirmation email for each message and attachment.